elestio/ws-monitoring/README.md

 The output will be placed in `binaries` folder

 &nbsp;

-# TODO List
+TODO List 📋
-- Configurable data retention duration
+Configurable data retention duration ⏱️
-- Alert system (email + browser push)
+Alert system (email + browser push) 🚨
-- plugin system with support for Progress
+Plugin system with support for Progress 🧩 Search/filters for processes/services/connection 🔍
-- search/filters for processes/services/connections
-- PWA
+Feel free to adjust, add more emojis, and enhance the README further! 😄